ihr-it-projekt/DayZModsInfo/TBWarParty/Readme.md

   - Player health
   - Player schild
     - shield will be regenerated after a period of time, if players get no hit
-  - Coundowns
+  - Countdowns
-    - Countdown to start a match
+    - to start a match
-    - Countdown to start a new round
+    - to start a new round
-    - Countdown at the end of a match
+    - at the end of a match
+- Players can enter main Lobby at Lobby Entry Point or by pressing a key from everywhere.
+  - key press option can be disabled
 - You can build your own Arena with the DayZ Editor
 - Arena Building(s) will load with the Mod
-- Pre created Arenas in the Moc Client Package
+- Pre created Arenas in the Mod Client Package
+- Scoring System
+  - player hit points
+  - team hit points
+  - player kills
+  - team kills
+  - own deaths
+- Overlays
+  - shield and health bar
+  - Players with their kills
+  - Round
+    - Time left
+    - max Kills
+    - round number
+    - Team Kills
+- Admin can
+  - Reload config in game
+  - can disable Match creation for other players, so only admins can create new matches
+  - can delete matches everytime
+  - can teleport to arena from lobby menu
+- Arenas will be cleaned from dropped gear after a round

 ## Planned Features

+- Match creation (in game)
+  - Starting Fee
+  - change side (teams)
 - More Config Options
   - death penalty times
   - starting fee, this money can be used to give players a reward